facebook pixel

 • Format that enriches a story, character development, and setting and establishes a strong voice (Short & Cueto, 2022, p.
 106)

 We request early submission whenever possible to give the committee enough time to review all submissions.
 One copy of each nominated book should be sent to the committee members for examination.
 Digital copies are welcome and can be emailed directly to the committee members.
-Advance copies or galley proofs are acceptable and encouraged, especially for books published in October due to their proximity to the deadline.
+Advance copies or galley proofs are acceptable and encouraged, especially for books published in September and October due to their proximity to the deadline.
 Hard copies are still requested in addition to the digital versions so that the committee can fully evaluate each work.
-Books published in November or December have the option to be considered for the next Award cycle instead.
-Publishers or authors should contact NCTE as soon as possible to confirm submission details.
+Books published October through December have the option to be considered for the next Award cycle instead if an advanced copy is not available.
+Publishers should contact NCTE as soon as possible to confirm submission details.

-Children’s Poetry Award seals (for books by the Excellence in Children’s Poetry Award winners or for the Notable Children’s Poetry and Verse Novel listed titles) are available to accompany winning books and their future printings.
+Children’s Poetry Awards seals are available to accompany selected books and their future printings.
 The seals serve to endorse the excellence of the books and distinguish them from among the thousands of books published each year.

 Complimentary digital seals are available to the winning authors and their publishers.
+These are available in color or black and white.
 Please contact Sarah Miller, bookawards@ncte.org, to make this request.